projectcontour/contour/design/automated-provisioning-design.md

 Contour itself will continue to handle the vast majority of the Gateway and HTTPRoute/TLSRoute validation and processing.
 It is responsible for programming Envoy to fulfill the Gateway and route specs, and for setting appropriate conditions on resources.
 The provisioner is solely responsible for deploying Contour + Envoy instances, and for setting the “Scheduled” condition on Gateways.

-It is worth noting that Contour instances deployed by the Gateway provisioner are still fully capable of processing Ingress and HTTPProxy resources.
-This allows for the possibility of using the Gateway API and Gateway provisioner solely as a means of *provisioning* Contour, while continuing to use Ingress and/or HTTPProxy for defining routing configuration.

 Again, the Gateway provisioner will be an optional component; users who are not interested in Gateway API or dynamic provisioning of Gateways are not required to use it.
 Those users can continue to statically provision their Contour + Envoy instances, for use with either Gateway API or traditional Ingress / HTTPProxy.